-- 9. At its meeting on 11th January 2024, the Cabinet approved a preliminary budget strategy as a basis of consultation.
+- 10. At its meeting on 11th January 2024, the Cabinet approved a preliminary budget strategy as a basis of consultation.
 This report sets out latest proposals taking into account changes to projected spending and resources resulting from the ongoing review of forecasts and assumptions.
-Changes to forecasts compared with the figures reported in January are set out in Appendix B. - 10.
+Changes to forecasts compared with the figures reported in January are set out in Appendix B. - 11.
 At 31st March 2022 our unringfenced revenue reserves as a proportion of net revenue spend were 19%.
 The average1 for all Metropolitan Councils at the same date was 55%.
 Calculated on the same basis, our position at 31st March 2023 was still 19%.
-Comparisons with other councils are not yet available. - 11.
+Comparisons with other councils are not yet available. - 12.
 Since that point, there has been a significant deterioration in the Council's finances.
 Pressures are being experienced by councils across the country, but the issue is particularly urgent for Dudley due to our low level of reserves.
 Our forecast unringfenced reserves at 31st March 2024 are around 8% of net revenue spend.
 Based on the forecasts in this report they will fall to around 4% by 31st March 2025.
 The Council is technically able to set a lawful budget for 2024/25.
-However, there is little scope to meet unexpected pressures or to cover the costs of change to address the forecast budget gaps in later years.
-There is therefore still a risk that during the next year it will be necessary to issue a notice under Section 114 of the Local Government Finance Act 1988.
-These matters are considered more fully in the draft report of the Director of Finance and Legal required under Section 25 of the Local Government Act 2003 (see Appendix A).

-1 The percentage quoted is based on the Median average of all Metropolitan Councils
+&lt;sup>1 The percentage quoted is based on the Median average of all Metropolitan Councils